aurimasmb/worldclimatebath/meeting3.md

 Doctoral College might like some tangible impacts...

-Bike ride?

 It would be nice to get the new members to commit to some kind of personal impact reduction?

+Ideas for an event:

+1. A few presentations followed by a discussion / collab session (like the previous BSP events.) talk about personal commitments?
+Moving from personal to political / collective action
+2. Bike ride?
-BSP carbon footprint reduction roullete / darts
+3. BSP carbon footprint reduction roullete / darts
  * meat-free monday
  * no plastic for a year... etc...

-Idea for an event:

-a few presentations followed by a discussion / collab session (like the previous BSP events.)

-talk about personal commitments?

-An idea for a follow up session:

-Moving from personal to political / collective action